padok-team/dojo-guestbook/README.md

 ### How

-1. We will use the _Bitnami_ Redis chart, you can find its [source code here](https://github.com/bitnami/charts/tree/master/bitnami/redis).
+1. We will use the _CloudPirates_ Redis chart, you can find its [source code here](https://github.com/CloudPirates-io/helm-charts/tree/main/charts/redis).
 2. Create your `values.yaml` file.
-You only need to set `architecture: standalone` and disable the authentication, but you can explore other options in the `values.yaml` of the repository.
+You only need to set `architecture: standalone`, `replicaCount: 1`, and disable the authentication, but you can explore other options in the `values.yaml` of the repository.
 3. Deploy your release with the `helm` command:
    - You can name your release as you want, but if you name it the same name as the chart, the name of the resources will be shorter.
    - The chart you want to use is called redis
-   - The Helm repository URL is https://charts.bitnami.com/bitnami
+   - The Helm repository URL is `oci://registry-1.docker.io/cloudpirates/redis`
    - Don't forget to set your values file
 4. Explore what has been created: pods, deployments (why is there none ?), services, etc...